lxfmm8/AngularJS-Dynamic-Interfaces-Final/README.md

 AngularJS-Dynamic-Interfaces-Final
 ==================================
-Dynamic Interfaces w/ Jamie Kosoy
+Dynamic Interfaces w/ Jamie Kosoy<br/>
-MFA Design & Technology
+MFA Design & Technology<br/>
-Parsons the New School for Design
+Parsons the New School for Design<br/>

 Note: this project requires a http call, so run something like:

 <strong>python -m SimpleHTTPServer 8000</strong>

-before you can see content.
+before you can see content.<br/>

 created w/ AngularJS